-Supreme Court overturns Texas conviction because of camera coverage
+Supreme Court overturns convictions because of camera coverage

 The Supreme Court overturned Estes’s conviction on the ground that the camera coverage so distracted trial participants as to deprive him of a fair trial.

-In the late 1970s, Florida began a pilot program in which electronic media covered judicial proceedings in all its state courts without the consent of trial participants.
+In the late 1970s, Florida began a pilot program in which broadcast media were allowed to covered judicial proceedings in all of its state courts without the consent of trial participants.
 Broadcasters had argued that cameras had become smaller and they no longer needed obtrusive bright lights or cables.

-In high-profile cases in recent years, judges have asserted a desire to avoid a media feeding frenzy, banned television cameras from their courtrooms, including these cases:
+In high-profile cases in recent years, judges have asserted a desire to avoid a media feeding frenzy and banned television cameras from their courtrooms, including these cases:

 - Timothy McVeigh, on the charge of bombing the Federal Building in Oklahoma City;